What We Do

 - Musical performances are held in the Library Concourse.

 - Literary readings are held in MacFarlane Auditorium in DePerno Hall, unless otherwise noted.

 A prize of $2,000 is given annually for a poetry collection published in the previous year by a resident of upstate New York.
-The winner will also give a reading and teach a master class at Utica College.
+The winner will also give a reading and teach a master class at Utica University.

 Interviews and discussions with writers, poets, and creatives of all sorts, bringing ideas to life with their words!

 This scholarship was established by James T. Millett, M.S., John F. Millett, D.D.S., and Robert W. Millett, Ph.D. in honor of their mother, Ida C. Millett.
 Candidates must have declared a major and/or minor area of study from the academic discipline of English.
 To be eligible for consideration, candidates must have attained a 3.0 or higher average in a minimum of six courses in their major and/or minor.

 Established in honor of his parents, Grace and Arthur Perlmutter, the fund shall be awarded upon the recommendation of the chair of the English department and in consultation with Mr. Walter M. Perlmutter ’50 or his designee(s), to a student who is majoring in English and has a strong interest or aptitude in either creative writing or American literature or both.
 The recipient of the fund must be a second, third, or fourth year student, must have a demonstrated financial need, and must maintain a 3.0 cumulative grade point average.

 Joseph Vogel Award for Poetry and Joseph Vogel Award for Fiction

 Established by the late author Joseph Vogel, these awards are given to students for outstanding work in poetry and in fiction.
 Winners are published in Ampersand.
 Each year a guest judge outside of Utica University is chosen.